Acyclic reorientation lattices and their lattice quotients: Restriction maps

 Conversely, assume that $D'$ is balanced in~$D$ and consider two acyclic reorientations~$E$ and~$F$ of~$D$ such that~$E \le F$.
 Denoting~$E' \eqdef \restrictionMap[](E)$ and~$F' \eqdef \restrictionMap[](F)$, we have~$E' \le F'$ since $\restrictionMap[]$ is order preserving by \cref{lem:restrictionMap}.
 Consider an arc~$(u,v)$ reversed in~$\projDown[](E)$.
 If $(u,v)$ belongs to~$D'$, then it is reversed in~$\restrictionMap[](\projDown[](E)) = E'$, therefore as $E' \le F'$, it is reversed in $F' = \restrictionMap[](\projDown[](F))$ and thus in~$\projDown[](F)$.
 If $(u,v)$ does not belong to~$D'$, then there is a directed path~$\pi$ joining~$v$ to~$u$ in~$E'$ by \cref{prop:minimalMaximalInFiber}.
 Moreover, since $D'$ is balanced in~$D$ and~$(u,v) \notin D'$, all arcs along~$\pi$ are reversed in~$E'$.
 Since~$E' \le F'$, all arcs along~$\pi$ are also reversed in~$F'$, so that~$(u,v)$ is also reversed in~$F$ by \cref{prop:minimalMaximalInFiber}.
 We conclude that all arcs reversed in~$\projDown[](E)$ are also reversed in~$\projDown[](F)$, so that~$\projDown[](E) \le \projDown[](F)$.
 We conclude that~$\projDown[]$ is order preserving. \end{proof}

-We now characterize the subgraphs~$D'$ for which~$\AR[D']$ can be seen as a lower (or upper) interval of~$\AR$.
-This will be particularly useful when studying the congruences of congruence uniform acyclic reorientation lattices in \cref{sec:congruences}.
+We now characterize the subgraphs~$D'$ for which~$\AR[D']$ can be seen as a lower (or upper) interval of~$\AR$, \ie of the form~$[D,E]$ (resp~$[E,\bar D]$) for some~$E \in \AR$.
+This will be useful when studying the congruences of congruence uniform acyclic reorientation lattices in \cref{sec:congruences}.

 \begin{proposition} The map~$\restrictionMap[]$ restricts to a poset isomorphism from a lower (or upper) interval of~$\AR$ to~$\AR[D']$ if and only if~$D'$ is strongly balanced in~$D$. \end{proposition}